ParadropLabs/ParadropTutorial/README.md

 ### Run the Virtual Machine

-Check out this repository and from the same directory as the Vagrantfile,
+Clone this repository, and inside the directory containing the Vagrantfile, run:
-run:

     vagrant up

-Then use SSH to open a shell inside the VM.
+Then use the SSH command to open a shell inside the VM.

     vagrant ssh

 You can use this shell to run all of the commands in the Paradrop tutorial.
+Various command line utilities including git, pdtools, and vim are preinstalled.

 ### Cleaning Up